 In this article, I’ve done the hard work for you by researching popular baby shampoo brands and finding the best ones for your child.
 The products that make this list earn points for natural ingredients, gentle formulas, and stellar customer reviews.

 Regardless of whether your baby came out with luscious locks or stayed bald until age two, these organic baby shampoos and bath washes will keep your little one clean and safe.
+Also be sure to check out our article on the best diapers and wipes.

 What To Look for In Organic Baby Shampoo